theunissenlab/zebra-finch-memory-lesions/README.md

 * Trial Data: Subject response data from all trials in the test across all days

+* Lesion Data: Data on NCM lesion size from 10 subjects

 * Test Contexts: The stages of the song learning ladder to cross reference with the Trial Data

 * Stimulus Files: WAV files played as stimuli during the test, referenced by Trial Data